cmvandrevala/more-than-equations/content/Computer Science/In-Class Activities/2024-12-10-student-class.md

 ## 🔖 Background Information

-There is no Background Information for this lab.
+There is no Background Information for this activity.

 ## 🎯 Problem Statement